marifribeiro/mdlinks/README.md

 `npm install`

-Use the same commands in the section [Usage](https://github.com/maryplank/mdlinks#Usage) to read a markdown file, with or without the status of the websites found in the markdown file.
+Use the same commands in the section [Usage](https://github.com/maryplank/mdlinks#Usage) to read a markdown file (with or without feedback on the status of the websites).

 If you would like to run the tests on this project, you will first need to run a local server that sends status 500 (for testing reasons!).
-You can see how to do that in [this repository](https://github.com/maryplank/broken-site)
+You can see how to do that in [this repository](https://github.com/maryplank/broken-site) (it's very easy!)

-With the server up and running, do the following commands:
+With the server up and running, do the following command:

 `npm test`